LordDemonos/Quarm.Guide/README.md

 Trivial Loot Code is enabled in the Domain of Frost.
 The Domain of Frost has a passive +0.05 experience boost within its walls.
 There are rumors of a container of considerable storage within - if you manage to find one, it will require you to be of the 30th season to loot.
-Bards who have lived to tell the tale also share of a hidden compartment in the well - guilds may be interested in completing the trials within to get a time-limited reward.
+Bards who have lived to tell the tale also share a hidden compartment in the well - guilds may be interested in completing the trials within to get a time-limited reward.
 There are multiple ways to get this reward.
 Know that this encounter is the most difficult of the raid encounters adventurers have faced thus far.

 *NOTE: The reward item name contains a symbol - (t) - indicates that the item is temporary and will be removed following the event.
 Fret not about its power.*